miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 ### Do you require visa sponsorship or a work permit to work for GitLab?

-- I must probably do, however if the company doesn't have a legal entity here, it is possible for another company to hire as a third party.
+- I most probably do, however if the company doesn't have a legal entity here, it is possible for another company to hire as a third party.
 Additionally, in a few months I should be able to stay in China under a spouse visa.
 - It depends on my setup, and I can do the research needed for this.

 ### What is the notice period you would need if you were hired?

 - 1 month minimum according to my contract.
-As far as I know, doing the procedures could take about 1-2  additional weeks.
+As far as I know, doing the procedures could take about 1-2 additional weeks of onboarding.

 ### What are your compensation expectations?